stakio/laravel-doctrine-tenancy/README.md

 - **Auto-creation** of tenant databases
 - **Migration and seeding** support for tenant databases
 - **Multiple tenant resolution strategies** (header, subdomain)
+- **Custom tenant entities** - Use your own tenant entity with additional fields and business logic
 - **Comprehensive configuration** system
 - **Laravel integration** with service providers and middleware